kooz123/Cheeki-Tools-V2/README.md

 # To do
 - Fix the yalu102 offsets
 - Make the output of ziVA log to the debugger
 - Make the world communistic
+- For some reason my songs don't play random.
+Fix it and get credited. (:D)

+# Extra
+- If you have libimobiledevice installed you can run the debug-iphone to get a bit more debug output
+- If you have libimobiledevice installed you can run reboot-iphone to restart your iphone when the exploit fails